Charlotte Country Day School: Bissell campus

 Bissell Campus, where CCDS students in grades 5–8 attend classes, underwent extensive renovations in 2009.
 The 23,000 sqft Dowd Science Building was completed, which added eight science lecture/lab classrooms and two general purpose classrooms.
 The old science building was renovated to create six foreign language classrooms.
 Grounds enhancements included a new entryway and fencing, a new front courtyard, and new tennis courts and practice fields.

+Margret and Smokey Bissell gave this campus.

 Elsewhere on Bissell Campus, the Sklut Center has three art rooms, the cafeteria, and the general music room.
 A separate building is dedicated entirely to the natural sciences.